 - Shangri-La Hotel Bangkok

 Day 2 – Ayutthaya

-If you are looking for a private tour for the day, you can take a look at some highly rated Ayutthaya day trip options.
+If you are looking for a private tour for the day, you can take a look at this highly rated Ayutthaya day trip option.

 Some of the top highlights will include: